 The Histologic Technician’s role in the healthcare profession is to assist the pathologist in the diagnosis of disease by preparing microscopic slides of tissues from surgery and autopsy.
 Tissues are grossed, dissected, submitted in processing cassettes, undergo fixation, dehydration, clearing, paraffin infiltration, paraffin embedding and microtomy.
 Once the tissues are sectioned on a microtome and placed on microscopic slides they are stained with dyes and stains to make different tissue entities prominent.
 Histologic Technicians may also prepare frozen sections to prepare tissues for a rapid diagnosis while the patient is still under anesthesia in surgery.
 Other responsibilities may include assisting with grossing and performing special stains.
 Histologic Technicians are employed in hospitals, private laboratories, research, industry and veterinary pathology.

 The HST Program consists of basic academic courses, HST courses taught online, on campus labs, and clinical experiences in one of several hospitals and reference laboratories in the Birmingham, AL area.
 This is a two-step admission process.
 Step 1: students must first apply for admission to the college during any semester and register for general education requirements and prerequisites for the HST Program.
 Official transcripts must be sent to enrollment services for transfer evaluation.
 Step 2: Submit the HST Program application by the deadlines listed on the application.
 July 1 for Fall admission.
 The application can be downloaded from this website and emailed to [email protected] jeffersonstate.edu.
-Admission to the professional sequence requires a grade of ‘C’ or higher on the required general education courses that include Math 100 or Math 116, English 101, Biology 103 or Biology 201 and Chemistry 104.
+Admission to the professional sequence requires a grade of ‘C’ or higher on the required general education courses that include Math 100, English 101, Biology 201 and Chemistry 104.
 Students must also have an overall ‘C’ (2.5 GPA) or higher on all general education requirements.

 Successful completion of the program leads to an Associate in Applied Science Degree & eligibility for national HT certification by the American Society for Clinical Pathology (ASCP).